alextebbs/16x24/readme.md

 Trust me on this one.

 This repo contains a full configuration with all the features listed above.
-You'll probably want to examine `gulpfile.js` and adjust it according to your projects requirements.
+You'll probably want to examine `gulpfile.js` and adjust it according to your project requirements and directory structure.

 ## Pre-setup